-If you’ve ventured onto the internet, it’s likely that you’ve seen a meme.
+You’ve likely seen a meme if you’ve ventured onto the internet.
 Meme pages are growing more and more today.

 The question is, how do meme pages make money?

 And, if you own a meme page, is it possible to monetize this hobby?